Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Introduction

-With time, researchers began to look for similar results in quantum systems, both for unitary\cite{Mukamel2003,Talkner2007} and for open\cite{Crooks2008, Talkner2009} quantum dynamics.
+With time, researchers began to look for similar results in quantum systems, both for unitary\cite{Mukamel2003,Talkner2007} as well as for open\cite{Crooks2008, Talkner2009} quantum dynamics.
 Here, in addition to the thermal fluctuations, one also has intrinsically quantum fluctuations, leading to a much richer platform to work with.
 One may therefore ask to what extent will these quantum fluctuations affect thermodynamic quantities such as heat and work.
-This research was also motivated by the remarkable progress of the past decade in the experimental control of atoms and photons, particularly in areas such as magnetic resonance, ultra-cold atoms, and quantum optics.
-In fact, the first experimental verifications of the fluctuation theorems for quantum systems were done only recently, using nuclear magnetic resonance\cite{Batalhao2014} and trapped ions.\cite{An2014}
+This research was also motivated by the remarkable progress of the past decade in the experimental control of atoms and photons, particularly in areas such as magnetic resonance, ultra-cold atoms and quantum optics.
+In fact, the first experimental verifications of the fluctuation theorems for quantum systems were done only recently, using nuclear magnetic resonance\cite{Batalhao2014} and trapped ions. \cite{An2014}

-It is a remarkable achievement of modern-day physics that we are now able to test the thermodynamic properties of systems containing only a handful of particles.
-But despite being an active area of research, the basic concepts in this field can be understood using only standard quantum and statistical mechanics.
-[DVS: I changed ``undergraduate'' to ``standard'' because I think ``undergraduate'' is a stretch, at least as the term is used in AJP.
-Density matrices and exponentials of operators seem to put this paper at the beginning graduate level, and I note that you cite a graduate-level quantum mechanics textbook.
-Please feel free to change the wording if you have another preference.]
-[GTL: I agree with the change.]
+It is a remarkable achievement of modern day physics that we are now able to test the thermodynamic properties of systems containing only a handful of particles.
+But despite being an active area of research, the basic concepts in this field can be understood using only undergraduate quantum and statistical mechanics.
 The purpose of this paper is to provide an introduction to some of these concepts in the realm of quantum systems.
-Our main goal is to introduce the reader to the idea that work can be treated as a random variable.
+Our main goal is to introduce the reader to the idea that work may be treated as a random variable.
 We then show how to construct all of its statistical properties, such as the corresponding probability distribution of work or the characteristic function.
-We discuss how these quantities can be used to derive Jarzynski's equality, \cite{Jarzynski1997,Jarzynski1997a} thence serving as a quantum mechanical derivation of the second law.
+We discuss how these quantities may be used to derive Jarzynski's equality, \cite{Jarzynski1997,Jarzynski1997a} thence serving as a quantum mechanical derivation of the second law.
 To illustrate these new ideas, we apply our results to the problem of magnetic resonance, an elegant textbook example that can be worked out analytically.